Rotationally invariant dynamical lattice regulators for Euclidean quantum field theories: Introduction

 and integrate $x$ over in the path integral, subject to local shape--regularity constraints and a local geometry action $S_x[x]$.
 The geometric sector is constructed from Euclidean invariants (distances and inner products), so it is invariant under global translations and proper rotations,

 and it is compatible with the specific reflection involution used in the OS positivity proof.
-However, global covariance alone is too weak to address the usual lattice concern: it would also hold if one only sampled rigidly rotated/translated copies of a regular embedding.
-The distinctive feature of the present regulator is instead \emph{local twisting}: the local frame orientation varies from site to site with short correlation length, producing local orientation averaging and thereby suppressing direction-dependent cutoff effects.
-In effect, the embedding field induces fluctuating local couplings for the gauge and matter fields while never changing the underlying hypercubic adjacency: neighbours in $\Lambda$ remain neighbours, even as their physical separation fluctuates.
+However, the mere fact that the partition function is globally $\SEd$--covariant is, by itself, too weak to address the usual lattice concern: the same formal covariance would also hold if the geometry measure were concentrated near globally rotated/translated copies of a single rigid embedding.
+What matters for suppressing hypercubic cutoff artefacts is \emph{how} the global symmetry is realised in typical configurations at fixed cutoff.

+The operating regime we target is a \emph{short-range geometry} regime~\hyperref[hyp:SR]{(SR)}.
+After fixing or quotienting the global \(\SEd\) zero modes, typical configurations should exhibit short-range fluctuations of the induced local frames.
+In such a regime, global \(\SEd\) covariance cannot be realised ``rigidly''; it is instead felt by local observables through the rapid mixing of frame orientations from cell to cell.
+We refer to this mechanism as \emph{local twisting:} neighbours in \(\Lambda\) remain neighbours, but their relative physical orientation varies with short correlation length while their physical separation fluctuates within the admissible range.
+The numerical tests in Section~\ref{sec:numerics} are designed to probe this short-range, locally twisting regime.

-From this perspective, random lattices and dynamical triangulations may be viewed as \emph{stochastic topology} models, in which either the connectivity (via Voronoi/Delaunay constructions) or the triangulation itself fluctuates, often driven by an external random point process.
-In our framework, by contrast, the topology of the lattice is rigid and hypercubic, and it is the embedding $x$ that fluctuates.
-The geometric randomness is \emph{internal} to the quantum theory: $x$ is a genuine dynamical variable governed by a local action inside the same path integral as the gauge and matter fields, not an external pre-processing step.
+From this perspective, random lattices and dynamical triangulations may be viewed as \emph{stochastic topology} models, in which either the connectivity or the triangulation itself fluctuates, often driven by an external random point process.
+Pseudorandom lattices keep the hypercubic topology fixed, but the embedding is quenched and tethered to the cells of a reference grid.
+In our framework, by contrast, the topology of the lattice is rigid and hypercubic, while the embedding \(x\) is locally constrained but globally flexible.
+The geometric randomness is \emph{internal} to the quantum theory: \(x\) is a genuine dynamical variable governed by a local action inside the same path integral as the gauge and matter fields, not an external pre-processing step.